-Bit # 7 6 5 4 3 2 1 0
+Bit# 7 6 5 4 3 2 1 0

-Name - - - - - LINE1[2] LINE1[1] LINE1[0]
+Name - - - - - - - LINE1[0]

 Default 0 0 0 0 0 0 0 1

-Bits 0 to 2: LINE1[0:2].
-The LINE1[0:2] bits select the Serial port that is to be connected to Ethernet Interface 1.
-Note that bidirectional connection is assumed between the Serial and Ethernet Interfaces.
+Bit 0: LINE1[0] This bit is preserved to provide software compatibility with multiport devices.
+The LINE1[0] bit selects the Ethernet port that is to be connected to the Serial Interface.
+Note that Bi-directional connection is assumed between the Serial and Ethernet Interfaces.
 The connection register and corresponding queue size must be defined for proper operation.
 Writing a 0 to this register will disconnect the connection.
-When a connection is disconnected, "1"s are sourced to the Serial Interface transmit and to the HDLC receiver.
-The clocks to the HDLC transmitter and receiver are turned off (0).
-A LINE1[0:2] value of 1 connects Ethernet Interface 1 to Serial Interface 1.
-A LINE1[0:2] value of 2 connects Ethernet Interface 1 to Serial Interface 2.
-A LINE1[0:2] value of 3 connects Ethernet Interface 1 to Serial Interface 4.
-The user must reset the queue pointers before a connection is made and after a connection is disconnected.
+When a connection is disconnected, "1"s are sourced to the Serial Interface transmit and to the HDLC receiver and the clocks to the HDLC transmitter/receiver are disabled.